Do I Qualify?

 What strain has the highest THC level?

-With a quick web search, you can see that there is a lot of debate surrounding this question.
-These are some of the top contenders:
+With a quick web search, you will find that there is some debate surrounding this question as well.
+These are some of the top contenders: Little Devil, Jack’s Girl, Quattro Kush, Godfather OG, and Banana typically all contain over 25% THC.

 How long can THC keep its potency?